mitmproxy/mitmproxy/docs/scripting/events.rst

     :widths: 40 60
     :header-rows: 0

-    *   - .. py:function:: websockets_handshake(flow)
+    *   - .. py:function:: websocket_handshake(flow)

-        - Called when a client wants to establish a WebSockets connection.
-The WebSockets-specific headers can be manipulated to manipulate the handshake.
+        - Called when a client wants to establish a WebSocket connection.
+The WebSocket-specific headers can be manipulated to manipulate the handshake.
 The ``flow`` object is guaranteed to have a non-None ``request`` attribute.

           *flow*
-            The flow containing the HTTP websocket handshake request.
+            The flow containing the HTTP WebSocket handshake request.
 The object is guaranteed to have a non-None ``request`` attribute.